L-P/the-terse-time-tracker/man.en.md

 :   Stops the current task timer.

 *-ui*
-:   Starts the TUI that allow editing past entries.
+:   Starts the TUI that allows editing past entries and changing the
+    configuration.

 *-v*
 :   Displays the version and exits.